KosyanMedia/meeting-room-remover/README.md

-# Meeting Rooms Remover
+# Meeting Room Remover

-Project name is a `<utility/tool/feature>` that allows `<insert_target_audience>` to do `<action/task_it_does>`.
+Meeting Room Remover is a Slackbot that allows users to remove meeting rooms from their events in Google Calendar when they are not in the office.

-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.
+If the user has any meeting rooms booked for today AND she has not logged into Slack from office IP address, Meeting Room Remover bot sends a message to the user.
+When the user clicks on a button, bot removes the meeting room from the event.

 ## Prerequisites